AndrukhivAndriy/DevOps-BaseCamp/final.md

 When the main Instance "Wordpress-instance" will deployed - starts metadata_startup_script.

 This Bash script consist of several parts and at the end - Kubespray will be deployed.
 This script have comments.
+Link - https://github.com/AndrukhivAndriy/DevOps-BaseCamp/blob/main/k8s/terr_final/startup.sh

 ### 4 step